Units, zero-divisors and idempotents in rings graded by torsion-free groups: Preliminaries on group graded rings

-It is easy to see that any strong $G$-gradation must be fully supported.
-For a general $G$-gradation, however, $\Supp(R)$ need not even be a subgroup of $G$.
-As illustrated by Example~\ref{exmp:differenceNonDegFullyCompReg}(a), $\Supp(R)$ may fail to be a subgroup of $G$ even if the $G$-gradation is fully component regular.
+It is easy to see that any strong $G$-grading must be fully supported.
+For a general $G$-grading, however, $\Supp(R)$ need not even be a subgroup of $G$.
+As illustrated by Example~\ref{exmp:differenceNonDegFullyCompReg}(a), $\Supp(R)$ may fail to be a subgroup of $G$ even if the $G$-grading is fully component regular.
 As the following result shows, we are in a rather fortunate situation.

-\begin{prop} If the $G$-gradation on $R$ is non-degenerate and $R_e$ is a domain, then $\Supp(R)$ is a subgroup of $G$. \end{prop}
+\begin{proposition} If the $G$-grading on $R$ is non-degenerate and $R_e$ is a domain, then $\Supp(R)$ is a subgroup of $G$. \end{proposition}